mjamelle/Onebank/README.md

 # Onebank
-Project to show case differente Cisco SPARK integrations for the financial industry
+Project to showcase differente Cisco SPARK integrations for the financial industry